djrooz/peru-taxi-data-analysis/README.md

 EDA and metric creation for taxi trips in Peru: ride quality, wait time, regional patterns.
 # Peru Taxi Data Analysis

-This project was completed as part of the [“Data Exploration and Metric Creation”](https://karpov.courses) course on Karpov.courses.

 ## 📌 Project Goal